Awkward corners

 that we have already computed, without regenerating anything.
 We can

-perform a wildcard glob using the glob_wildcards
+perform a wildcard glob using Python’s glob

 rule quick_spectrum: